groupe-sii/ogham/README.md

 ## Sending email with subject from template

 This sample is a variant of the previous one.
 It allows you to directly use the HTML title as subject of your email.
-It may be useful to use variables in the subject too, to utualize the code and to avoidi to create a new file just for one line.
+It may be useful to use variables in the subject too, to mutualize the code and to avoid to create a new file just for one line.

 ```java
 package fr.sii.notification.sample.standard.email;